EwanSC/BromansCoopey/data/data_dictionary.md

 * URL values: 30 DISTINCT Trismegistos values including _null_

 ### legio_serviceman.csv
 * This table records data concerning the servicemen and potential servicemen within this corpus.
+It is the 'core' table of the dataset for legionary/serviceman data, alongside data/monument which is the 'core' for monument information.
 * This table is created using the .sql code:

 ``` SQL